- Record Groups

 Acquisition Method: The acquisition records are unavailable.

 Preferred Citation: (Description of Item).
 Samuel Torgerson Papers.
 OGLMC 12, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections.
 Chester Fritz Library.
-University of North Dakota
+University of North Dakota, Grand Forks.

-Finding Aid Revision History: The finding aid was migrated to Archon in February 2013.
+Finding Aid Revision History: Finding aid added to Archon in February 2013.

 Browse by Box: